Hello, Guys today I will explain the car’s air conditioner and what are the components used in the car AC system.

 The components used in the Car AC system are

 - Expansion valve or orifice tube

 This is the heart of your AC system.
 Its main job is to transform the low-temperature low-pressure gas into a high-temperature high-pressure gas.
 The compressor is a pump driven by a belt attached to the engine’s crankshaft.
 When the R-134a refrigerant is drawn into the compressor, it is in a low-pressure gaseous form.
 The belt drives the pump, which puts the gas under pressure and forces it out to the condenser.

-Receiver dryer contains desiccant (Small granules that attract water), it works like a dryer and absorbs any water in the system.
-It also has a filter which filters out any debris.
+The receiver dryer contains desiccant (Small granules that attract water), it works like a dryer and absorbs any water in the system.
+It also has a filter that filters out any debris.
 You’ve seen packets of desiccant in shoeboxes, where they do the same thing: attract water from the air to keep new shoes fresh and ready for your feet.
 If the water is allowed to remain and possibly form ice crystals, it can damage the air conditioning system.

 Expansion Valve or Orifice Tube:

 Some vehicles use expansion valve and some vehicles use orifice tube, both are for the same purpose.
 It is the system that changes from the high-pressure side to the low-pressure side.

 The high-pressure liquid refrigerant flows from the receiver dryer through the expansion valve, where it is allowed to expand.
 This expansion reduces the pressure on the refrigerant, so it can move into the evaporator.
 The valve senses pressure and regulates the flow of refrigerant, which allows the system to operate steadily, but the moving parts of the valve can wear out and sometimes require replacement.